minimo-io/bibliopath/src/lib/content/pages/about.md

 Cheers, and happy reading!

-🚨 **Disclaimer**: Bibliopath will not promote piracy, instead it will create tools so authors prefer open-publishing options and readers funding capabilities.
+🚨 **Disclaimer**: Bibliopath will not promote piracy, instead it will create tools so authors prefer open-publishing and open-funding options.

 ---